libretro/docs/docs/library/dosbox-pure.md

 ### Store modifications in separate save files

-Changes made to a loaded ZIP file will be stored as a separate ZIP file into the libretro saves directory.
-If a game is loaded directly without using a ZIP file the saves directory is not used.
+Changes made to a loaded ZIP file will be stored as a separate ZIP file into the [libretro saves directory](https://docs.libretro.com/guides/change-directories/#savefile-and-savestate).
+If a game is loaded directly without using a ZIP file, the saves directory is not used.

 ### Mount disc images from inside ZIP files

 CD images (ISO or CUE) and floppy disk images (IMG/IMA/VHD) can be mounted directly from inside ZIP files.
 The system will automatically mount the first found disk image as the A: or D: drive.
 Additional disks can be loaded or swapped by using the `Disc Control` menu in RetroArch.

 When mounting a ZIP file which has just a single directory in its root, core versions before 0.9.0 used to mount that directory as the C: drive.
-Now the core will mount the root of the ZIP to improve compatibility with DOS games that need to be installed in a specific location on the hard drive.
+Since 0.9.0, the core will mount the root of the ZIP to improve compatibility with DOS games that need to be installed in a specific location on the hard drive.
 The old behavior will still be used if an old save file (named `GAME.save.zip`) exists.
 The new behavior uses a differently named save file (`GAME.pure.zip`).

 The start menu also offers the option to mount or unmount an image.